 Your talk won’t be simply accepted because it is either super hard or deadly simple.
 The acceptance correlates with the specified Python level and your targeted audience.

 If your talk is for Python first-timers and it is about your Python learning experience and how you solve some tricky issues you face.
 This is a proper proposal.
 If your talk is about inspecting the Python memory usage and coordinating two GC systems together with reusing pointers, and you specify your talk as being novice or intermediate, it is not a good idea.

 People who have little to none Python knowledge.
-One can expect them to have basic knowledge about Python syntax and control flow (e.g. if-else, for loops; functions), but the audience does not understand every modules in stdlib, nor the concepts of tricky variables visible scope and OOP (and MRO inheritance).
+One can expect them to have basic knowledge about Python syntax and control flow (e.g. if-else, for loops; functions), but the audience does not understand every module in stdlib, nor the concepts of tricky variables visible scope and OOP (and MRO inheritance).

 Sharing your experience learning Python, leading a community perfectly fits in this level.
-Generally a talk about non-builtin Python packages, say pandas and Django, is not a novice talk.
+Generally, a talk about non-builtin Python packages, say pandas and Django, is not a novice talk.
 Unless people can actually learn all the content you give right after your talk.

 The possible applications are more diverse than novice talks.
-Intermediate talks are for those who just learned how Python works and wish to know more how it can be used in different tasks.
-The talk topic can be about setting up web frameworks, talking to databases, monitoring the web traffic, auto trading in the stock market and so on.
+Intermediate talks are for those who just learned how Python works and wish to know more about how it can be used in different tasks.
+The talk topic can be about setting up web frameworks, talking to databases, monitoring web traffic, auto trading in the stock market and so on.

-From previous submissions over the past few years, around a half of the talks should fall into this category.
+From previous submissions over the past few years, around half of the talks should fall into this category.
 Note that we may contact you to adjust your talk to be novice or experienced based on your proposal.